 Speer performs with her husband Peter under the name The Speers, primarily creating live improvisations with their collections of library LPs and modular synthesizers, utilizing live sampling and signal processing to find the hypnotic patterns hidden in ordinary sounds.

-I work as a Research Specialist at the Social Science Research Center (SSRC) at DePaul University, where I consult with faculty on their research, from research design to strengthening grant proposals.
+Speer currently works as a Research Specialist at the Social Science Research Center (SSRC) at DePaul University, where she consults with faculty on their research, from research design to strengthening grant proposals.

 In addition to research consultations and trainings, Speer conducts outreach, supports collaborative efforts across the university, develops fellowship programs, manages the center’s newsletter, plans workshops, trainings, and events, coordinates the certificate program in qualitative research, and works on the SSRC’s harm reduction-based research.